-Patient Care (BHS, CEHS, CNHS) Pathway Course Description Medical Health Careers (P) Meets UC A-G "G" Requirement Course # 33 Grades: 10-12 Prerequisite: Successful completion of Biology with a "C" grade or higher or concurr enrollment in Biology Course Sequence: Introductory rent This course is designed to allow students to explore careers in the medical health career arena with knowledge and skills required for entry level employment.
-Students will be introduced to health ca emphasis on core skills and knowledge applicable to a variety of the health professions.
-ROP Allied Health & Medical Wellness (P) DE: Medical Terminology (Clovis Community College) Meets UC A-G "G" Requirement Course Requirement Grades: 11-12 Prerequisite: Math I, Math II, Biology, English 10 and maintain an overall GPA of 2.5 o Course Sequence: Capstone This course will explore the many facets of public and medical health.
-Content will relate to individu - community, careers, and institutions directly involved with health and wellness issues.
-Students wil the domains of health including psychosocial, physical, environmental elements and the impact of a wellness. l explore ROP Medical Careers (P) Grade: 11-12 Course Prerequisite: Completion of Biology (P) with a grade of "C" or higher Course Sequence: Concentrator e # R3019 Studies include learning of transferable skills related to entry-level health occupations, exploration options in the health industry, and becoming knowledgeable of post-secondary educational require ROP Principles of Athletic Training DE: Kinesiology 22 Grades: 11-12 Course Prerequisite: None Course Sequence: Concentrator e # R9065 (Clovis Community College) Studies include instruction and practice in the skills and techniques necessary for the prevention an athletic injuries and also instruction in medical terminology, physical anatomy, and first aid/CPR. d care of ROP Sports Medicine/Fitness (P) DE: Kinesiology 38 (Fresno State) Meets UC A-G "G" Requirement Course Grades: 11-12 Prerequisite: Completion of Biology with a grade of "C" or higher Course Sequence: Capstone Course Sequence: Capstone e # R5045 This course will allow students to gain practical experience learning to work in physical therapy, fitm athletic training settings.
-The course empowers the student with the healing and conditioning proceed resulting from methods used in physical therapy and physical conditioning of the human body.
-ROP Rehabilitation Therapy Careers (P) Grade: 11-12 Course Prerequisite: Biology, and Anatomy & Physiology are required Course Sequence: Capstone e # R3G03 This course is designed to provide the student with opportunities to learn transferable skills related level occupational and physical therapy occupations, explore career options, and become knowledg post-secondary educational requirements as related to such career options.
-The course introduces student to therapy careers including occupational therapy, physical therapy, and other prominent t careers, placing an emphasis on a set of core skills and knowledge applicable to many health care didesirable employment attributes and job-seeking skills are addressed. geable with the herapy
+Patient Care (BHS, CEHS, CNHS) Pathway Course Description Medical Health Careers Meets UC A-G "G" Requirement Course # 33G17.CTE (P) Grades: 10-12 Prerequisite: Completion of Biology with a "C" grade or higher or coin Biology oncurrent enrollment Course Sequence: Concentrator This course is designed to allow students to explore careers in the medical heal knowledge and skills required for entry level employment.
+Students will be int emphasis on core skills and knowledge applicable to a variety of the health prof roduced to health care with an ROP Health & Meets UC A-G "G" Requirement Course # R3G04 Medical Wellness (P) DE: Medical Requirement Grades: 11-12 Terminology OT 10 Prerequisite: Math I, Math II, Biology, English 10 and maintain an overall GPA of 2.5 or higher (Clovis Community Course Sequence: Capstone College) This course will explore the many facets of public and medical health.
+Content community, careers, and institutions directly involved with health and wellness the domains of health including psychosocial, physical, environmental elements wellness. issues.
+Students will explore ROP Medical Careers Meets UC A-G "G" Requirement Course # R3019 (P) Grade: 11-12 Prerequisite: Completion of Biology (P) with a grade of "C" or highe er Course Sequence: Concentrator Studies include learning of transferable skills related to entry-level health occup options in the health industry, and becoming knowledgeable of post-secondary ROP Sports Meets UC A-G "G" Requirement Course # R5045 Medicine/ (P) Grades: 11-12 DE: Kinesiology 38 (Fresno State) Prerequisite: Completion of Biology with a grade of "C" or higher (i resilo state) Course Sequence: Capstone This course will allow students to gain practical experience learning to work in pathletic training settings.
+The course empowers the student with the healing ar resulting from methods used in physical therapy and physical conditioning of the nd conditioning process

+ROP Rehabilitation Therapy Careers (P) DE: Kinesiology 22 (Clovis Community Meets UC A-G "G" Requirement Grade: 11-12 Prerequisite: Biology, and Anatomy & Physiology are required Course Sequence: Capstone Course # R3G03 College) This course is designed to provide the student with opportunities to learn transferab level occupational and physical therapy occupations, explore career options, and becomes post-secondary educational requirements as related to such career options.
+The cour student to therapy careers including occupational therapy, physical therapy, and oth careers, placing an emphasis on a set of core skills and knowledge applicable to many desirable employment attributes and job-seeking skills are addressed. come knowledgeable with rse introduces the er prominent therapy